sota-zk-labs/tahm-kench/README.md

 ### Workflow

-The core logic of **SilentBid** operates on-chain, while off-chain processes handle the winner calculation and proof generation.
+The core logic of **Tahm-Kech** operates on-chain, while off-chain processes handle the winner calculation and proof generation.
 The auction process follows four main phases:

 1. **Initial Setup**: The auction owner creates the auction, sets the required deposit amount, transfers assets to the